 By Steve Kendall

-Kelli Stack scored a pair of goals to lead the Boston Blades to a 3-1 win over the Brampton Hockey Club in Canadian Women’s Hockey League action at Harvard University’s Bright Arena Saturday afternoon.
+One day after a 37-save performance, Schaus topped it with a 47-save effort to lead the Boston Blades to a 5-2 win over the Brampton Hockey Club in a Canadian Women’s Hockey League game Sunday afternoon at Harvard University’s Bright Arena.